 Number of Awards: Not specified

-Value of Award: The Prize shall be funded by the Government of the Kingdom of Bahrain and shall consist of a one-time contribution sum of US $758,600, which shall cover both the monetary value of the Prize and the costs of administering the Prize.
+Value of UNESCO ICT in Education Prize: The Prize shall be funded by the Government of the Kingdom of Bahrain and shall consist of a one-time contribution sum of US $758,600, which shall cover both the monetary value of the Prize and the costs of administering the Prize.

-How to Apply: All projects should be nominated by a National Commission for UNESCO or a NGO in official partnership with UNESCO.
+How to Apply for UNESCO ICT in Education Prize: All projects should be nominated by a National Commission for UNESCO or a NGO in official partnership with UNESCO.
 Self-nominations will not be accepted.

 - It is important to go through all application requirements in the Award Webpage (see Link below) before applying.